Jiayi Pan

 ArCHer: Training Language Model Agents via Hierarchical Multi-Turn RL

 Yifei Zhou, Andrea Zanette, Jiayi Pan, Sergey Levine, Aviral Kumar.
-Preprint 2024.
+ICML 2024.

 We present ArCHer, a framework for building multi-turn RL algorithms for training LLM agents.
 It preserves the flexibility of existing single-turn RL methods for LLMs like PPO, while accommodating multiple turns, long horizons, and delayed rewards effectively.